Line Of Duty series 6 has arrived - here's who's on the cast and when to watch on TV.

 Series regulars Martin Compston, Adrian Dunbar and Vicky McClure will all return as DS Steve Arnott, Supt.
 Ted Hastings and DI Kate Fleming respectively.

-Newcomers to the cast for the new season are Shalom Brune-Franklin, Perry Fitzpatrick, Andi Osho and Prasanna Puwanarajah.
+Newcomers to the cast for the new season are Shalom Brune-Franklin as DC Chloe Bishop, Perry Fitzpatrick, Andi Osho and Prasanna Puwanarajah.